eridgraves/spotify_album_blur/README.md

     - **spotify_album_blur.md** the README file for this project.
     - **requirements.txt** environment packages used in development.
     - **album_blur.ipynb** jupyter notebook with the actual code.

+## Project Status/Notes:

+Last update: September 9, 2019
+- I am happy with the functionality of the code as it stands here.
+It was a good hand-on example of image-processing techniques and thinking of how a large company would implement such an easy to overlook feature.

+## Future Improvements:
+- Create mock-up UI from the extracted highlight colors.
+(Seems relatively straightforward and not really in my area of interest)
+- Fine-tune image scaling and k-means clusters parameters.
+    - These have a large impact on which colors are produced.
+I noticed while testing that colors would be removed during scaling and clusters would move to non-existent colors while calculating means.
+- Look into other ways of determining the most prominent color.